Want to be part of the team? Contact us Today!

 • Fill out the Volunteer Application.
 (Volunteer Application)

-• Interview with YCSAR Applicant Committee.
+• Interview with YCSSAR Applicant Committee.

 • Complete Sheriff’s Department Background Check, Personal History Statement & Live Scan.